CphBusCosSem3/week16-System_Development/Areas of knowledge_and_Experiments.md

 **Be able to**
 * assess the importance of having knowledge in various areas
 * relate various areas of knowledge to activities in

+#Resources
+Kensing and Munk-Madsen: Structure in the Toolbox

+Suplerende: Thorshøj: Eksperimenter i systemudvikling